-The Cape Coast Metropolitan is also home to the regional capital of Central Region.
-The Cape Coast Metropolitan Area is one of the oldest districts in Ghana.
+With its administrative capital as Cape Coast, The Cape Coast Metropolitan Area is one of the oldest districts in Ghana.
 It was raised to the status of municipality in 1987 by LI 1373 and upgrade to metropolitan status in 2007 by LI 1927.

-The Metropolitan is bounded on the south by the Gulf of Guinea, west by Komenda Edina Eguafo /Abrem Municipal, east by the Abura Asebu Kwamankese District and north by the Twifu Hemang Lower Denkyira District.
+Metropolitan is bounded on the south by the Gulf of Guinea, west by Komenda Edina Eguafo Abrem Municipal, east by the Abura Asebu Kwamankese District and north by the Twifo Hemang Lower Denkyira District.